grafana/k6-docs/src/data/markdown/docs/02 javascript api/02 k6/group- name- fn -.md

 | any  | The return value of _fn_. |

 <Blockquote mod="warning">

-Using group with async functions or any kind of asynchronize code does not work reliably or intuitive.
+Avoid using `group` with async functions or asynchrounous code.
+If you do, k6 might apply tags in a way that is unreliable or unintuitive.

-This means that starting promise chains or even using `await` within it would not work as expected and some of the code "within" the group will be waited for and will be tagged with the proper `group` tag and others will not be.
+If you start promise chains or even use `await` within `group`, some code within the group will be waited for and tagged with the proper `group` tag, but others won't be.

-In order for this to not be confusing async functions are forbidden as arguments.
-This still let users make and chain promises within a group but it is recommend that this is not done and it is not supported.
+To avoid confusion, async functions are forbidden as arguments.
+This still let users make and chain promises within a group, but doing so is unsupported and not recommended.

-This issue, possible solutions and more detail explanations of all of this is tracked in this [k6 issue](https://github.com/grafana/k6/issues/2728).
+For more information, refer to [k6 #2728](https://github.com/grafana/k6/issues/2728), which tracks possible solutions and provides detailed explanations.

 </Blockquote>

 ### Example